JakeCoto/igaming-kpi-analysis-sql-excel/README.md

 ## How I Would Explain This Project in an Interview

-I built this project to practice the same type of work described in Junior Data Analyst job postings, especially roles involving SQL, Excel, KPI reporting, A/B testing, and data quality validation.
+I built this project to demonstrate the same type of work described in Junior Data Analyst job postings, especially roles involving SQL, Excel, KPI reporting, A/B testing, and data quality validation.

 The project uses simulated iGaming data to calculate metrics like GGR, NGR, deposits, withdrawals, churn, player LTV, bonus cost, and bonus abuse indicators.
 I also included an A/B test summary to compare a Control group against a Variant group using conversion rate, lift, p-value, and business impact.